 First, add the water to the glass spray bottle.
 I usually fill my 2oz bottle with 1 1/2oz of boiled water.

-Secondly, add the 1/2oz of high proof vodka to the glass spray bottle.
+Secondly, add 1/2oz of high-proof vodka to the glass spray bottle.

 Lastly, add your essential oils to give your room spray a natural scent.
 For the 2oz size bottle, I usually add between 12-15 drops of essential oils.
 For the 4oz size bottle, I would suggest between 20-30 drops of essential oils.
 Although, you can start with a smaller amount and add more if needed.

-Once all the of the ingredients are added, you can screw on the spray nozzle and shake to mix.
-Each time you use the natural room spray, you will want to shake before using to ensure the ingredients are mixed well.
+Once all of the ingredients are added, you can screw on the spray nozzle and shake to mix.
+Each time you use the natural room spray, you will want to shake it before using it to ensure the ingredients are mixed well.

 natural room spray